 The Civil Division of the United States Attorney’s Office handles a wide variety of civil litigation to protect and advance the interests of the United States in the District of Wyoming.
-Due to the small size of the civil attorney staff, comprised of a Civil Chief and three Assistant United States Attorneys (AUSAs), all of our civil AUSAs must be prepared to handle the myriad types of federal litigation that arise in the District.
+We are considered a small district, and our civil attorney staff is comprised of a Civil Chief and two to three Assistant United States Attorneys (AUSAs).
+Accordingly, all civil AUSAs are prepared to handle a wide variety of civil cases and matters that arise in the district.

-Within the Civil Division, the Financial Litigation Unit (FLU) oversees the collection of civil and criminal federal debts.
-The FLU is responsible for the enforcement of monetary impositions ordered as a result of criminal convictions in the United States District Court for the District of Wyoming.
-The purpose of criminal monetary impositions, both fines and restitution, is to compensate victims of crime.
-Additionally, the FLU is responsible for obtaining and collecting civil judgments on defaulted federal debts, including student loans owed to the U.S. Department of Education.
+Within the Civil Division, the Financial Litigation Program (FLP) oversees the collection of civil and criminal federal debts.
+The FLP is responsible for the enforcement of monetary impositions ordered as a result of criminal convictions in the U.S. District Court for the District of Wyoming.
+This includes fines and any restitution amount determined to be necessary to compensate victims of crime.
+Additionally, the FLP is responsible for obtaining and collecting civil judgments on defaulted federal debts, including student loans owed to the U.S. Department of Education.

-The Financial Litigation Unit strives to collect debts efficiently and aggressively.
-Efforts include locating debtors and hidden assets in this country and abroad, establishing repayment agreements, and initiating post judgment remedies such as wage garnishment.
+The FLP strives to collect debts efficiently and diligently.
+Efforts include locating debtors and hidden assets in this country and abroad, establishing repayment agreements, and initiating post-judgment remedies such as wage garnishment.